HL7/crmi-ig/input/pages/packaging.md

 Dependencies consist of any knowledge artifact referenced by the main artifact (or any dependency, recursively).

-Note that packaging may be restricted in various ways, including:
+Note that packaging **MAY** be restricted in various ways, including:

 * Limited to only dependencies that are defined in the same package (i.e. implementation guide) as the main artifact
 * Limited to specific types of artifacts (such as terminology, profiles, extensions, etc)